Byron-Farrell/auth-microservice/docs/API.md

 ### Get All Users
-Gets a list of all user details. /user supports paging with url query parameters.
+Gets a list of user details. /user supports paging with url query parameters.

 #### Query Parameters